Go Back

 • Remove the beef from the marinade and pat dry with paper towels.
 Drying the surface helps the velveting adhere.

-• Add ½ egg white and ⅛ tsp of white pepper.
+• Add ½ egg white and ⅛ teaspoon of white pepper.
 Mix until all the pieces are evenly coated.
-Add 1 tbsp of potato starch and massage it into the beef until all slices are covered.
-Stir in 1 tsp of neutral oil to finish.
+Add 1 tablespoon of potato starch and massage it into the beef until all slices are covered.
+Stir in 1 teaspoon of neutral oil to finish.

 • Refrigerate for at least 30 minutes before cooking.